 3. How Do I Use Bath Bombs?

 Bath bombs are wonderfully easy to use.
-Just drop a bomb into hot bathwater and you’re good to go.
+Just drop a bomb into hot bath water and you’re good to go.
 Why does this question gets asked so much in bath bomb FAQs?

 Some people have even upped their game with more advanced techniques.
 For example, you might consider getting multiple uses out of your bath bombs by only using half a bomb at a time.